xXSup3rN0v4Xx/core-coder-config-for-vscode-copilot/README.md

-# CoreCoder Configuration for VSCode Copilot
+# ⚡CoreCoder Configuration for VSCode Copilot⚡

 An advanced VSCode Copilot configuration optimized for high-performance development workflows.
 CoreCoder is a precision-driven, prompt-based terminal assistant designed to enhance VSCode Copilot's agent mode.